-In addition to dataset construction, \dataset contributes on two key dimensions: \textit{benchmarking} and \textit{methodology}.
+In addition to dataset construction, \dataset contributes along two key dimensions: \textit{benchmarking} and \textit{methodology}.
 It introduces two complementary benchmarks (\ie, instruction-driven VTON and VTOFF) under unified evaluation protocols assessing both visual realism and semantic edit accuracy.
 Building on this foundation, we propose a unified multimodal diffusion framework for instruction-driven editing in both try-on and try-off scenarios.
 The framework integrates a pretrained MLLM, a lightweight connector, and a DiT-based component~\cite{peebles2023scalable} to jointly reason over textual instructions and visual garment cues.
-This design enables fine-grained, localized edits via token-level conditioning while maintaining global semantic coherence, offering a strong and extensible baseline for future research in multimodal fashion understanding and generation.
+This design enables fine-grained, localized edits through token-level conditioning while preserving global semantic coherence, providing a strong and extensible baseline for future research in multimodal fashion understanding and generation.

-\textbf{Contributions.} Our main contributions are threefold: \begin{itemize} \item We present Dress-ED, the first large-scale dataset that unifies VTON, VTOFF, and instruction-driven garment editing within a single, semantically consistent framework. \item We develop a fully automated multimodal pipeline that combines MLLM-based garment understanding, diffusion-based synthesis, and LLM-guided verification, generating over 140k high-quality samples across diverse edit types. \item We establish comprehensive benchmarks and a unified diffusion-based baseline for instruction-driven fashion editing in both VTON and VOFF settings. \end{itemize}
+\textbf{Contributions.} Our main contributions are threefold: \begin{itemize} \item We present Dress-ED, the first large-scale dataset that unifies VTON, VTOFF, and instruction-driven garment editing within a single, semantically consistent framework. \item We develop a fully automated multimodal pipeline that combines MLLM-based garment understanding, diffusion-based synthesis, and LLM-guided verification, generating over 146k high-quality samples across diverse edit types. \item We establish comprehensive benchmarks and a unified diffusion-based baseline for instruction-driven fashion editing in both VTON and VTOFF settings. \end{itemize}